 - Performing arts

-The Pennsylvania Department of Education has approved Immaculata to offer this new Athletic Training Education Program, and the Department of Human Movement Sciences will be applying for accreditation this year, with a potential site visit in spring 2014.
+The Pennsylvania Department of Education has approved Immaculata to offer this new Athletic Training Program.
+The Department of Human Movement Sciences has applied for accreditation and will have a site visit in February 2014.
 Once the program is accredited, you will be eligible to take the Board of Certification examination to become a certified athletic trainer.

-To enter the professional phase of the Athletic Training Education Program (ATEP), you must complete a formal application process.
+To enter the professional phase of the Athletic Training Program, you must complete a formal application process.
 Applications will be reviewed at the end of each semester.
 All applicants (freshmen, transfers, and upperclassmen) must have: